maubuz/2W6-Notes/docs/wk12/javascript_intro.md

 <br>

 #### The `var` keyword

 Older versions of JavaScript only used the keyword **var** for declaring variables.
 It is a large source of JavaScript bugs and is not recommended if you are new to the language.

 >  Do not use the the keyword **var** for declaring variables.
 >
-> It can create unexpected results due to scoping conflicts.
+> It can create unexpected results due to scoping "conflicts".